There are many different types of property in the UK.

 What is a link detached house?

-A link detached house is a residential property usually ‘linked’ to another dwelling through a garage.
+A link detached house is a residential property linked to another property.

-They are regularly mistaken for semi-detached or attached properties.
+Linked detached are often mistaken for semi-detached or attached properties.

 Are link detached houses common?